 From Georgetown to North Myrtle Beach, the best places to eat along South Carolina's beautiful Grand Strand aren't always beachfront.
 In between sunbathing and swimming, make time to venture off the beaten path and discover some of the Palmetto State's culinary hidden gems.

-Just a couple blocks down sits Sweeties Sweets, a local institution and home of the area's most famous pralines, toffees and chocolates.
+Just a couple blocks down sits Sweeties Homemade Ice Cream and Sweets, a local institution and home of the area's most famous pralines, toffees and chocolates.
 No matter what you're craving, the smiling faces of Sweeties are sure to have something to satisfy any sweet tooth.

 If you're looking for fine dining in Pawleys Island with a casual atmosphere, Bistro 217 offers a menu that's both eclectic and full of upscale Southern dishes, including She-crab soup, fried green tomatoes with bleu cheese, local flounder with pepper jack cheese grits and a tasting of oyster varieties accompanied by cucumber wasabi mignonette.